cmsou/cmsou.github.io/_pages/research.md

 <img src='/images/massive_particle.png' style="float: right; padding-left:15px" width="280">
 <div>
-    Inflation is potentially a high-energy environment to produce lots of unknown particles with mass scale unreachable by particle colliders.
-To probe the imprints left by such particles to cosmological observations, we explore the detailed particle production process in the inflationary expansion with the asymptotic series technique.
+    The inflationary epoch offers a high-energy setting where particles with masses above collider-accessible scales may be produced.
+To investigate the imprints of such heavy fields on cosmological observables, we analyze their production mechanisms during inflation using asymptotic series technique.
 </div>

 **Selected papers:**